-When you accept the reality of freedom, you experience a profound change for the better in your relationships.
-Freedom is critical for leadership and any other relationship, so here is a simple tool.
+When you accept the reality of freedom, you experience a change for the better in your relationships.
+A simple tool is to change your words.
+Freedom is critical for leadership and any relationship, and is often difficult to use correctly.

 Your new freedom starts when you pay attention to how often you use "should, ought, and must" or the negative versions "shouldn't, ought not, and must not."